SamStratton2112/StayWorldly/README.md

 3. test_user_city.py

-These tests can be ran with:
+These tests can be ran in the terminal with:
 - python -m unittest file_name.py